 Some breeds of dogs are not tempered as they appear to be, and the Dosa is among them.

-Otherwise known as the Korean Mastiff, the Dosa Mastiff is a heavy-boned working dog covered in wrinkles, short silky fur, and hails from Korea.
+Otherwise known as the Korean Mastiff, the Dosa Mastiff is a heavy-boned working dog covered in wrinkles and short silky fur and hails from Korea.

-This gentle giant is often an easy-going, good-natured breed who might wind up being the largest lapdog in existence if owners allow it.
-It is friendly toward small children, but care must be taken because it is a large dog.
+This gentle giant is often an easy-going, good-natured breed who might be the largest lapdog if owners allow it.
+It is friendly toward children and other pets, but care must be taken because it is a large dog.

 18. Shiba Inu

-This is another of these Asian breeds that are often compared to a cat in terms of self-grooming and particular temperamental traits.
+This is another Asian breed that is often compared to a cat in terms of self-grooming and particular temperamental traits.

-Also, this breed is unique in that it has a scream (the Shiba Scream) when it feels slighted or is otherwise displeased.
-Shiba Inu dogs are generally high-spirited, bold in action, and good-natured.
+Also, this breed is known for its unique scream (the Shiba Scream) when it feels slighted or displeased.
+Shiba Inus are generally high-spirited, bold in action, and good-natured.

-Despite their origins as wild Asian dogs, they have gradually become good companions with training and make for a high-energy, affectionate domestic dog.
+Despite their origins as wild Asian dogs, they have gradually become good companions with training and make for high-energy, affectionate domestic dogs.

-Once viewed as primitive dogs, they have integrated well into society throughout southeast Asia, begrudgingly trading their strong survival instincts for the love and companionship of their owners.
+Once viewed as one of the primitive dog breeds in the world, they have integrated well into society throughout southeast Asia, begrudgingly trading their strong survival instincts for the love and companionship of their owners.

 Final Thoughts